karaoc/dayz.test/[Modding]-Modders-Support-and-Requests.md

 ![Vehicle parts](https://i.imgur.com/Ol7JzmH.jpg)

+A mod need to be more "mod friendly" with Expansion (or the other way around) ?
+Follow the instructions at Mod compabilities A mod is in conflict with Expansion (or the other way around) ?
+Follow the instructions at Mod conflitcs You would like your content to be officialy supported by Expansion (a map for example) ?
+Follow the instructions at Submitting content to Expansion

 # Mod compabilities
 **You are the author** of the mod and you would like to make your mod compatible with a Expansion feature.
 [Please open a issue](https://github.com/salutesh/DayZ-Expansion-Scripts/issues) or contact LieutenantMaster#9023 on discord (DM recommended) with the following informations:
 - Steam workshop link of your mod